Data Structures in C

 I've compiled some of the C code I've written and created a library that includes three data structures I believe are essential for most applications:

-Vectorvector_t also known as a list, which can also be used as a tuple.
+also known as a list, which can also be used as a tuple. - Matrix

-Matrixmatrix_t a set of operations that manipulates a 1D vector, virtually transforming it into a matrix.
+a set of operations that manipulates a 1D vector, virtually transforming it into a matrix. - Linked List

 Vector operations